VisnuPriyaa19/I386_Task_Management_App/README.md

 ### 5.Toggle task status
 - Users can mark tasks as "Completed" or "Pending" by clicking the status button.
 ### 6. Filter tasks
-- Users can filter tasks to view : All, Completed, Pending.
+- Users can filter tasks to view : All, Completed, Pending using seperate buttons.
 ### 7.Persistent storage
 - Tasks are saved in the browser's local storage, so they persist even after the page is refreshed or closed.

+# Technologies Used
+1. HTML
+2. CSS
+3. JavaScript

 # How to Run the Application
 ### Prerequisites